Jenna Daniels

 Jennifer Lynn Daniels (born May 16, 1978) is an American professional golfer.
 Daniels is best known for her success at the University of Arizona, where she led the Arizona Wildcats women's golf to an NCAA Division I women's golf championship title in 2000 and won the individual championship the same year.
 She later competed on the LPGA Tour from 2000 to 2007.

 Early life and education

 Daniels was born in San Diego, California.
 She attended Bonita Vista High School, where she excelled in both golf and volleyball, earning multiple athletic honors.
 Upon graduation in 1996, went to play golf at the University of Arizona.

 Collage career

 Daniels played for the University of Arizona from 1996 to 2000.
 She had a standout career, earning three All-America honors and 10 top-10 finishes.
 Her senior season in 2000 was notable.
-Daniels won the NCAA Division I women's championship individual title and led her team to a 21-stroke victory over Stanford University for the team title.
+Daniels won the 2000 NCAA Division I women's golf championship individual title and led her team to a 21-stroke victory over Stanford University for the team title.
 She was awarded 1999 Honda Sports Award.